cea-hpc/modules/doc/source/module.rst

   Defines if the version set in the Modules magic cookie used in modulefile should be checked against the version of :file:`modulecmd.tcl` to determine if the modulefile could be evaluated or not.

-Defines :envvar:`MODULES_MCOOKIE_VERSION_CHECK`.
+  Default value is ``1``.
+It can be changed at installation time with :instopt:`--disable-mcookie-version-check<--enable-mcookie-version-check>` option.
+The :envvar:`MODULES_MCOOKIE_VERSION_CHECK` environment variable is defined by :subcmd:`config` sub-command when changing this configuration option from its default value.

   .. only:: html